silalahi/slim-logger/README.md

 ```

-The code above will generate a file log:
+The code above will create a log file:

 ```
 [INFO] 2015-12-21T01:21:57+07:00 This message from logger class library